Is It Safe to Post Photos of Your Kids Online?

-The practice of sharing pictures of kids and family members online is a relatively new phenomenon.
-With the rise of social media networks and photo sharing sites, such as Facebook, Twitter, and Flikr, photos of you and your children as susceptible to use of the photos (often without your permission) by third parties, including friends, families, advertisers -- or worse -- child predators.
+The practice of sharing pictures of kids and family members online is still a relatively new phenomenon.
+With the rise of social media networks and photo sharing sites such as Facebook, Twitter, and Flikr, photos of you and your children may be susceptible to use (often without your permission) by third parties, including friends, families, advertisers -- or worse -- child predators.

 What is generally meant as an innocent post of a child's life story may end up in the hands of someone who does not have the child's best interest at heart.
 This raises important privacy and safety concerns for all parents.

 Copyright, Privacy and Safety Issues

 Because digital photos are easy to download or copy -- typically with just a right click of the mouse -- family members, friends, and potential advertisers often take the liberty of sharing these photos to others online, for example, via email or photo-sharing websites.
 When this occurs, the question "is it safe to post photos of your kids online" often arises.

 Generally, only the author or creator of a work has the right to copy, distribute or adapt the work -- including photographs.
 For instance, a photographer has ownerships rights to his or her pictures at the moment the picture is taken (except when hired to take pictures on someone else's behalf).

 Whether or not it is safe to post photos of your kids online depends on various factors, including the location and place the photo is uploaded, the nature of the photo itself, and whether the photo has a large amount of identifying information associated with it.